RaminSafarliCode/React-countries-app/README.md

 # Countries-app on React
 ## Project Description
 This application is the first React application that I developed to learn React basics.
-Undoubtedly, it make easier to understand basics of React deeply.
+Undoubtedly, it makes easier to understand basics of React deeply.

 ## Benefits of using React
 React is JavaScript libray (also known as Framework, because it is quite large library) developed by Facebook.
 It has plenty of reasons why we have to use this technology.
 From my point of view, the main benefit is: